iaminhri/Symbolic-Regression-with-GP-on-Custom-Symbolic-Form/README.md

 fits with the provided dataset.
 In genetic programming, SR ( Symbolic Regression ) is to find a perfect fit of the data points provided in a dataset and search for a function from a possible search space of s-expression ( Symbolic expression ) that fits the given data points, which is derived from a set of predefined functions and terminals.
-Furthermore, symbolic regression aims to find the expression that best fits the points and aims to find a perfect or closest match between the predicted and the actual output values.
+Furthermore, symbolic regression aims to find the expression that best fits the points and aims to find a perfect or closest match between the predicted and the actual output values.